ryderhutchings/gb6-arm64/README.md

 ## Disclaimer

-This repository provides scripts to automate downloading and running the official Geekbench 6 preview binaries on ARM64 (AArch64) Linux devices.
+This repository provides commands to automate downloading and running the official Geekbench 6 preview binaries on ARM64 (AArch64) Linux devices.

-The official Geekbench package is distributed as a `.tar.gz` archive, which the scripts download and extract automatically.
+The official Geekbench package is distributed as a `.tar.gz` archive, which the commands automatically download and extract.

 **Geekbench is proprietary software owned by Primate Labs and is not included in this repository.**
 Users must download the Geekbench binaries only from the official [Geekbench website](https://www.geekbench.com/).